AABearBots/First-Closed-Doors-Competition/README.md

 ### Capital

-Each Dev Team trades with their own funds from within their own accounts at the exchange.
-Each Dev Team is fully responsible for the trading they do from within their accounts.
+Each Dev Team trades with their own funds within their own accounts at the exchange.
+Dev Teams are fully responsible for the trading they do.

-Each bot is allowed to trade up to 0.001 BTC (roughly equivalente to USD 10).
+Each bot is allowed to trade up to 0.001 BTC (roughly equivalent to USD 10).
 This is in order to minimize risk at this first ever alpha stage competition. **Bots trading more than the allowed limit are automatically disqualified.** The platform serves running balances that your bot can check.

 #### Partial Profits Trading